cesar-cb/ticketing/README.md

 ## TL;DR
 Unfotunately, we have different ways to run the project at Mac and Linux environments, for now, I'm prioritizing Mac.

+Business rules need to be improved (you can buy your own ticket), user should edit a ticket, user should upload a ticket, edit profile.
+But I'm focused primarily on development

 This project is focused on Backend development, front end stack needs a huge improvement, such as: better file separation unit test, integrations tests, Typescript, prop types organization, an in house design system library, microfrontend concepts

+It would take a long time for me to improve this project and I am considering that it is not worth the effort, the main goal here was develop my backend and DevOps skills.
+I still need to find a free kubernetes cluster in order to deploy this application

 The project as a whole needs some amount of improvement, I've listed some of them in the todo list bellow

 ## TODO:

+- [ ] create unit tests for remaining files
+- [ ] E2E between services
 - [ ] Revisit auth strategy
 - [ ] Revisit Error Handler
 - [ ] Monorepo patterns